CBMX-609/Game-Shark---Pokermon/README.md

 This is an add-on mod for Pokermon - an add-on mod for Balatro.

 Focusing on non-Pokemon Jokers and other features that expand the scope of gameplay.
 One goal is to test concepts to potentially add to the main mod.
-Please give feedback in the Pokermon discord!
+Please give feedback in the Pokermon discord! (fan-additions Forum Channel)

 ## Jokers